 Volunteers Needed For Duck Race Security

-“We need about 50 to 60 people to help corral the ducks as they float down Fall River, as well as making sure people don’t fall into the river,” said Ward Nelson, the “sheriff” of the duck race.
-Nelson said volunteers should definitely contact him at (630) 846-1972 as soon as possible.
+“We need about 30 to 40 people to help corral the ducks as they float down Fall River, as well as making sure people don’t fall into the river,” said Ward Nelson, the “sheriff” of the duck race.
+Nelson said volunteers should contact him at (630) 846-1972 as soon as possible.

-On race day, Saturday, May 4th, they should check in at the Big Horn Restaurant at 401 W. Elkhorn in the rear Deli Room at 12:30 p.m. where they will sign in, get a security hat and vest, a long pole to push ducks back into the running water, and instructions on what part of Fall River they are assigned to work.
+On race day, Saturday, May 3rd, volunteers should check in at the Big Horn Restaurant at 401 W. Elkhorn in the rear Deli Room at 12:30 p.m. where they will sign in, get a security hat and vest, a long pole to push ducks back into the running water, and instructions on what part of Fall River they are assigned to work.